+3.2.2.1 A measuring device may be any device that has the capacity to accurately measure the distance between two objects, and is acceptable to tournament officials.

+3.2.3 Ramps

-3.2.2.1 measure the distance between two objects, and is acceptable to tournament officials.
-3.2.3 Ramps 3.2.3.1 Ramps are used when an athlete does not have the physical ability to roll with their hand or hands.
-3.2.3.2 Ramps and other assistance devices may be used with the approval of the Competition Committee.
-3.2.3.3 No mechanical aids shall be used to propel the bocce ball or pallina.
-3.2.3.4 Athletes using ramps must be placed in separate divisions from other players only for singles competition.
-3.2.3.5 All other tournament rules shall apply to athletes in the ramp divisions.
+- 3.2.3.1 Ramps are used when an athlete does not have the physical ability to roll with their hand or hands. - 3.2.3.2 Ramps and other assistance devices may be used with the approval of the Competition Committee. - 3.2.3.3 No mechanical aids shall be used to propel the bocce ball or pallina. - 3.2.3.4 Athletes using ramps must be placed in separate divisions from other players only for singles competition. - 3.2.3.5 All other tournament rules shall apply to athletes in the ramp divisions.